wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Describing Your Application to Wavefront

 Part of instrumenting an application framework is to specify values for a few tags that describe the architecture of your application as it is deployed.
-These tags (called _application metadata_) will be associated with the predefined metrics and tracing data sent from each operation that uses an API from the instrumented framework.
+These tags (called _application metadata_) will be associated with the predefined metrics and trace data sent from each operation that uses an API from the instrumented framework.
 Wavefront uses these tags to aggregate and filter the metrics and traces at different levels of granularity.

 In your application, you instantiate an _application-tags_ object that will store your values for the metadata tags.
 Because the metadata tags describe the application's architecture as it is deployed, you typically implement a mechanism for obtaining tag values from a configuration file, which you then update for each deployed application instance.